Jim Kincaid

-James W. Kincaid (October 23, 1934 – July 17, 2011) was a news correspondent for ABC News and local news anchor for WVEC in Norfolk, Virginia for over 18 years.
+James W. Kincaid (October 23, 1934 – July 17, 2011) was an American television news correspondent for ABC News and local news anchor for WVEC in Norfolk, Virginia, for over 18 years.

 Biography and early career

-Kincaid was born on October 23, 1934 in Houston, Texas, to the late Herbert and Ethel Schulze.
+Kincaid was born on October 23, 1934, in Houston, Texas, to the late Herbert and Ethel Schulze.
 His mother was an avid amateur painter of flowers.
 He grew up in Arkansas, often joking that his parents "moved there as soon as they heard about it".
 He started working for a radio station there in 1949, then served three years in the United States Army after being drafted in 1956.
 In 1960, he joined WWL in New Orleans, Louisiana, where he won a National Gold Bell award for his reporting on the death of Pope John XXIII in 1963.
 He later moved to what was then KMOX-TV (now KMOV) and WCBS-TV before moving to ABC News.
 Married three times, two of his marriages ended in divorce.